In this article, I’m going to answer the question below about whether or not nurses can afford a nice home.

-So can a nurse afford a house?
-The short answer is yes, a nurse can afford to buy a house.
 Several things affect a nurse’s ability to afford a home.
 The nurse’s income, their ability to budget/manage their money and the home they want.
-Below we’re going to dive deeper into this topic.
+Below I’m going to dive deeper into this topic.

 So, while the short answer is yes, most registered nurses can afford a house, you need to dig a lot deeper if you want a truly accurate answer to this question.

-We’ll look at the primary factors that you need to think about when deciding if you can afford such a large purchase.
+Here are some of the other factors you need to consider when deciding if you can afford such a large purchase.

 First of all, whether you want to buy a house, a car, or just a new pair of shoes, you need to consider how well you manage your money.